 Then there’s the center’s self-help group, gathering once a month.
 Staff put a few dollars of their volunteer’s premium into a savings fund, patients pay smaller amounts.
 “Up to 50 people gather here”, says Clarisse.
 “We chat, we laugh, we cry and we collect money.
 We talk about who needs what.
 We pay for meals so that brothers and sisters in hospitals have something to eat in their last months.
 Many are abandoned by their families and the hospitals do not provide food.
 We cannot let them starve to death.
 We hand out money to patients allowing them to do some business or to buy food, pay for their children’s education.”

-Clarisse and her team are no doctors and no nurses.
+Clarisse is not a doctor, not a nurse.
+Nor are her team members.
 They are patients and trained paramedics.
 They distribute drugs.
 They screen and test.
 But most of all they are survivors who infuse other patients with the will and the power to live.
 They serve as an example.
 They are HIV-positive.
-They were chased away by their husbands, families or friends, accused as witches, robbed of their income, their health and nearly their lives.
-Yet they fought back and now help hundreds of others to rise, to take responsibility for their own health and to be stronger than stigma.
+They were chased away by their husbands, families, or friends, accused as witches, robbed of their income, their health, and nearly their lives.
+Yet they fought back and now help hundreds of others to rise, to take responsibility for their own health, and to be stronger than stigma.

 All costs of the ‘postes de distribution’ of Barumbu and 2 others in Kinshasa – rent, drugs, tests, staff premiums – are covered by the Global Fund program in DRC, implemented by Cordaid and partners.
 This program provides drugs and other forms of support to 3540 health facilities in DR Congo.